Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Sets Proportional (P), Integral (I) and Derivative (D) values for hot end.
+* Sets Proportional (P), Integral (I) and Derivative (D) values for hot end.
 See also M303
   * H: Is the heater number, and is compulsory.
 H0 is the bed, H1 is the first hot end, H2 the second etc.
   * P: Proportional value
   * I: Integral value
   * D: Derivative value

-The P, I and D values must be provided scaled by a factor of 255, for compatibility with older firmwares.
+* The P, I and D values must be provided scaled by a factor of 255, for compatibility with older firmwares.

-Note: PID parameters are computed automatically when the M307 command is used to define the heater model, or from the default heater model if no M307 command is provided.
+* Note: PID parameters are computed automatically when the M307 command is used to define the heater model, or from the default heater model if no M307 command is provided.
 You can use M301 to override those computed PID parameters, but this is not recommended because it prevents RepRapFirmware from using different PID parameters depending on the heating phase.
+* In RRF 1.19 and earlier, if you used M301 to override the auto tune PID settings, the M301 parameters will be saved to config-override.g using `M500`.

 ## M302: Allow cold extrudes